 Participants were requested to complete this questionnaire weekly, alongside the HADS, until 12 weeks of pregnancy (but to discontinue if they experienced a further miscarriage).

 The study highlighted some issues with the rating scale of the WRK form; the rating scale descriptors reflected different levels of negative impact meaning that it was not possible to rate the positive emotions such as ‘happy’ and ‘hopeful’ in an appropriate way.
-However, the qualitative process evaluation demonstrated that participants in this study chose to rate the positive emotions by scoring the intensity with which they felt it, rather than the degree to which it had a negative impact.
+However, the QPE demonstrated that participants in this study chose to rate the positive emotions by scoring the intensity with which they felt it, rather than the degree to which it had a negative impact.
 The WRK also instructed participants to leave the score box ‘blank’ if an emotional or physical symptom had not been experienced.
 This made it difficult to differentiate between a blank score or failure to answer that question.
 The WRK should be amended to address both of these issues.

 Overall, participants found the WRK a helpful and supportive questionnaire and interviewees shared numerous positive reflections on the impact of the WRK that suggested an effect additional to any effect of the PRCI.
 Participants appeared to view the questionnaires as a form of intervention, suggesting that completion of the questionnaires may have promoted psychological well-being.
 The self-adaptation of the questionnaires into an intervention and source of support appeared to focus on two main areas.
 Study participants used the questionnaires as a tool to help reflect on the difficult emotions they were experiencing during the waiting period, encouraging an awareness of their emotions, anxieties and feelings, and utilised the weekly completion of them as a method of monitoring the pregnancy’s progression (see Figure 3C).